yyong-brs/learn-kubernetes/chapter8.md

 You’ll see that each Pod in the set gets a PVC created dynamically, which in turn creates a PersistentVolume using the default storage class (or the requested storage class, if I had included one in the spec).
 The PVCs all have the same configuration, and they use the same stable approach as Pods in the StatefulSet: they have a predictable name, and, as you see in figure 8.8, each Pod has its own PVC, giving the replicas independent storage.

 ![图8.8](.\images\Figure8.8.png)

-​											**Figure 8.8 Volume claim templates dynamically create storage for Pods in StatefulSets.**
+<center>图 8.8 Volume claim templates dynamically create storage for Pods in StatefulSets</center>

 The link between the Pod and its PVC is maintained when Pods are replaced, which is what really gives StatefulSets the power to run data-heavy applications.
 When you roll out an update to your app, the new Pod 0 will attach to the PVC from the previous Pod 0, and the new app container will have access to the exact same state as the replaced app container.